ERC allocates an additional 15 million euros to Portuguese research

 “Food circuits: hidden links between migrants and societies”

-Most fruit and vegetables would not be available on European markets without the work done by migrant workers.
+Most fruits and vegetables would not be available in European markets without the work done by migrant workers.
 However, the contribution of migrants to food systems is often hidden from those who buy and consume food.
-This project considers the cases of asparagus from Germany, oranges from Spain and strawberries from California to study the links between migrants and societies, as well as the ways in which these links become invisible.
+This project considers the cases of asparagus from Germany, oranges from Spain and strawberries from California to study the connections between migrants and societies, as well as the ways in which these connections become invisible.

 Ana Cristina Santos